 Last week I shared with you my first really easy and quick way to save energy, to help save you both money and the environment.
 As I do love a good win-win, I’m back again today, as promised, with my second tip.

 This time, let’s look at how you can save energy with your boiler, through setting it at the right temperature.

 What Temperature Should A Boiler Be Set At?

 The average boiler hot water thermostat in the UK is set to 65ºC.
 This is very inefficient and a waste of energy and money.
 At this temperature, you have to cool the water that you’ve spent money heating with cold water to be able to use it.
 It’s also completely inefficient as heat loss from your boiler/hot water cylinder is also increased.

-I’d recommend checking your boiler, or even just having a think about how hot your hot water taps are.
+I’d recommend checking your boiler or even just having a think about how hot your hot water taps are.
 Do you find you have to add cold water when you’re washing your hands to bring it to a comfortable level?
 Then your boiler temperature is probably set too high.
-At 60ºC water is still sufficiently hot for almost all domestic uses, so go and turn it down to 60ºC (but not before you’ve read the safety advice below).
+At 60ºC water is still sufficiently hot for almost all domestic uses.
+So go and turn it down to 60ºC (but not before you’ve read the safety advice below).

 It’ll take less than a minute to do and you’ll have a nice warm glow.
 Your boiler won’t have to work as hard, prolonging its life.
 You’ll also save both the environment and money.
 It’s estimated that you’ll save around £30 a year if you turn your boiler temperature down from 65ºC to 60ºC.
 This is a healthy amount to save for very little work.